-Organised by Hannah Otoo, who is the founder of REYO Paddock School in Accra.
-Hannah has a huge passion in supporting families to know that 'they are not alone.'
+Hannah Otoo, the founder of REYO Paddock School in Accra organised the event.
+She has a huge passion in supporting families to know 'they are not alone.'

-Becky was in Ghana for a week and during that time ran some training sessions for local schools who have students with additional needs about Sensory Processing Difficulties.
-Also while there she presented at the SENshow which was the conference organised by Hannah and her staff at REYO paddock school.
+Becky was in Ghana for a week and during that time ran some training sessions for local schools who have students with additional needs about SPD and afterwards presented at the SENshow conference.

-The event more than exceeded expectations.
-We had the support from the local Education Minister who spoke on the day as well as encouragement from the deputy UK commissioner in Ghana who was certainly keen to see the event be a success.
-The day before and after the conference there were radio broadcasts about the event as well as a news feature on one of their TV channels.
+The event exceeded expectations.
+The local Education Minister spoke on the day and the Deputy UK Commissioner in Ghana sent support and encouragement.
+The day before and after the conference there were radio broadcasts about the event, as well as a news feature on TV.

 Becky was invited out to be part of a team to work in a community project in a village called Busu in Uganda for 2 weeks.

-Here Becky has written a bit about her time there.
+Here Becky has written about her time there:

 Families who travelled for up to 3 hours on foot were there to greet us.
 We introduced ourselves to all the families who were there and then popped in to some of the families who didn't manage to make it on our journey home.

 Wanjawulo is such an important project because the disabled children in the village can be in an incredibly vulnerable position.
 Many are hidden away at home, not given suitable food and postural support.
 They may also be left at home while the parents are at work during the day leaving them to look after themselves.